tropotek/betacrawler/README.md

 ![Arduino And PPM](media/ESC_Motor.png)

+#### Step 3 - FPV & Servos

+The main thing to take note here is that you have connected the correct voltage to your VTX.
-Note: If your ESC's have an onboard 5v BEC you can use that instad of using an external BEC on the PDB or similar.
+If it needs 5v you must connect to a 5v BEC from the PDB or ESC (if available).

-#### FPV & Servos

 ##### Parts
   * [2 x SG90 Micro Servo 9g](https://www.banggood.com/custlink/DmDRJaGp76)